 The Acquisition Status parameter allows you to check whether the camera is in the process of acquiring a frame or not.
 When you read the Acquisition Status parameter while the camera is in the process of acquiring a frame, it will return True or the check box will be selected.
-When you read the Acquisition Status parameter while the camera is not in the process of acquiring a frame, it will return False or the check box will not be selected.
+When you read the Acquisition Status parameter while the camera is not in the process of acquiring a frame, it will return True or the selected.